ottokruse/generative-ai-toolkit/README.md

 **Key Features:**

 - **Trace Inspection:** View the entire sequence of interactions, including user messages, agent responses, and tool invocations.
 Traces are displayed in chronological order, accompanied by detailed metadata (timestamps, token counts, latencies, costs), making it easier to pinpoint performance bottlenecks or unexpected behaviors.

 - **Conversation Overview:** Each conversation is presented as a cohesive flow.
 You can navigate through every turn in a conversation to see how the context evolves over time, how the agent utilizes tools, and how different system prompts or model parameters influence the responses.

 - **Metrics and Evaluation Results:** When you run `GenerativeAIToolkit.eval()` on the collected traces, the UI provides a clear visualization of the results.
 This includes SQL query accuracy metrics, cost estimates, latency measurements, and custom validation checks.
 The UI helps you identify which cases passed or failed, and the reasons why.

-- **Filtering and Sorting:** For large sets of conversations or test cases, you can filter and sort them.
-For example, focus on failed cases only, or examine conversations related to a specific model configuration.

 Below are two example screenshots of the UI in action:

 _In this screenshot, you can see multiple conversations along with their metrics and pass/fail status.
 Clicking the View button for a conversation reveals its detailed traces and metrics:_

 <img src="./assets/images/ui-measurements-overview.png" alt="UI Measurements Overview Screenshot" title="UI Measurements Overview" width="1200"/>

 _Here, a single conversation’s full trace is displayed.
 You can see user queries, agent responses, any tool calls made, and evaluation details like latency and cost.
 This view helps you understand how and why the agent produced its final answer:_

 <img src="./assets/images/ui-conversation.png" alt="UI Conversation Display Screenshot" title="UI Conversation Display" width="1200"/>

 **How to Launch the UI:**